 Final Tips

-• Ensure you have enough time in your layover to complete the interview process.
+Make sure you have enough time in your layover to complete the interview process.

 Using Global Entry on Arrival can significantly simplify and expedite your customs experience, making your return to the U.S. much smoother.
-If you found this guide helpful, subscribe for more travel tips and updates!

 Opinions expressed here are author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.